-That does NOT mean that your spouse automatically inherits your property when you die!
+Your spouse does NOT automatically inherit your property when you die.
 A properly drafted community property agreement ensures that your spouse will inherit your property when you die without probate proceedings.
 An experienced estate planning lawyer can help prepare this document to comply with Washington law.

 As a form of estate planning, a community property agreement can prevent surviving family members from arguing over the rightful ownership of property upon your death.
 Community property agreements allow the quick transfer of assets to a surviving spouse or registered domestic partner without probate proceedings.
 Only married couples and registered domestic partners can enter a community property agreement under Washington law.